open-telemetry/oteps/text/0156-columnar-encoding.md

 We believe that because the Arrow IPC mechanism and data format is intended for zero-copy use, we believe it is possible to use Arrow libraries written in other languages, for example within the Golang-based OpenTelemetry Collector.

-### Further-integrated compression techniques

-ZSTD offers a training mode, which can be used to tune the algorithm for a selected type of data.
-The result of this training is a dictionary that can be used to compress the data.
-Using this [dictionary](http://facebook.github.io/zstd/#small-data) can dramatically improve the compression rate for small batches.
-This future development will build on both the gRPC stream approach used in this proposal and the ability to send a ZSTD dictionary over the OTel Arrow stateful protocol, allowing us to train the ZSTD algorithm on the first batches and then update the configuration of the ZSTD encoder/decoder with an optimized dictionary.

-More advanced lightweight compression algorithms on a per column basis could be integrated to the OTel Arrow protocol (e.g. delta delta encoding for numerical columns)

 ### Choosing row-oriented transport when it is more efficient

 The columnar representation is more efficient for transporting large homogeneous batches.
 The support of a mixed approach